-Imagine having spent weeks, months or years of writing blog posts.
+Imagine having spent weeks, months, or years of writing blog posts.
 Then imagine that your web host experiences a severe server crash.
 All of your hard work… gone.
 While hosts do tend to have backups, you absolutely do not want to rely on it.

-It also allows you to choose between backing up just your database (to keep your posts, pages, comments, settings, etc. in tact) or your entire site (including theme files and plugins).
+It also allows you to choose between backing up just your database (to keep your posts, pages, comments, settings, etc., intact) or your entire site (including theme files and plugins).

 Keep Your Site Secure

-You should have at least something in place to help thwart most normal attacks.
+You should have at least something in place to help thwart most basic attacks.
 Depending on your level of need, there are both security suites that perform several functions or more simple plugins that prevent multiple failed login attempts.

 The feature I’ve found most useful in the premium version is the ability to block user login attempts by country.
-This, of course, may not be so great if you have legitimate users logging in to your site from all over.
+This, of course, may not be so great if you have legitimate users logging into your site from all over.
 But for sites with a small, centralized group of users, it can really help keep certain bots from trying to access your WordPress Dashboard.
-The free version, however, should be fine for most sites.

 Keep in Contact

-While there are a ton of plugins out there that will do this, ideally you’d like one that is relatively easy to use and has a lot of available features.
+While there are a ton of plugins out there that will do this, ideally you’d like the one that is relatively easy to use and has a lot of available features.

 Gravity Forms – This may be one of the most popular of all commercial WordPress Plugins.
-In its most basic sense, it provides a very easy way for anyone to create forms.
+In its most basic sense, it provides an effortless way for anyone to create forms.
 But it is so much more than that.